skyth3r/Skyth3r.github.io/content/verify.md

 If there's an account claiming to be me and it's not one of these accounts on the list, it's probably an impersonator.

+If you're contacted by someone claiming to be me via a platform not listed above, please feel free to contact me via the accounts listed above to verify if it is me (I will be happy to confirm this privately).
+In most instances, I will likely **NOT** reachout to you via an account that is not listed on this page.

 ## Domain names

 I also own the following domain names: